 "CoreLogic has a progressive approach to quality assurance and data compliance that serves their clients very well," Miller said.

-In early May, Fannie Mae and Freddie Mac instated Oklahoma City-based a la mode as an appraisal submission platform for the UMDP and the Uniform Collateral Data Portal.
+Fannie Mae and Freddie Mac instated Oklahoma City-based a la mode as an appraisal submission platform for the UMDP and the Uniform Collateral Data Portal.

 Veros Real Estate Solutions is the only technology provider of these services, but companies can connect to these platforms through a la mode.